A Weekend in Canterbury & Whitstable – Tips from a Local

 Saturday Morning – Visit Canterbury Cathedral

-Of course you can’t have a weekend in Canterbury without visiting Canterbury Cathedral!
+Of course no weekend in Canterbury itinerary would be complete without visiting Canterbury Cathedral!
 Make a beeline for one of the world’s largest, oldest and most famous cathedrals in the morning before the day trippers get there.

 This important cathedral dates back to 597 but it’s been changed, damaged and rebuilt considerably over the years and is now a UNESCO world heritage site and one of the most famous religious sites in the world.